 Jesus did not allow the misunderstanding of his own family to stop Him from following His Heavenly Father’s call.
 If Satan cannot stop you from pursuing ministry, he will attempt to discredit you.
 Leadership is influence and influence comes from the confidence of others in your competence.
 Consequently, if the confidence of the followers in your competence is reduced, then leadership is undermined and the ministry will fail.

 VI.
 The people of Israel attempted to make Jesus an earthly King thus sidetracking His ministry:

 Jesus knew the offer of promotion was based on what He could do for them and not what they would do for God (1) and departed.
 (John 2:23-25, John 18:36) How many of us have taken promotions in our lives that ended up taking us farther from our God-given destiny?
-Perhaps we believed the lie that the greater position of influence would compliment our ministry, but instead, it competed with it.
-No, you cannot utilize Satan's power and authority (Acts 26:18.
+Perhaps we believed the lie that the greater position of influence would complement our ministry, but instead, it competed with it.
+No, you cannot utilize Satan’s power and authority (Acts 26:18.
 Ephesians 2:2.
 1 John 5:19) to accomplish good!
 While it may appear to start well, it will not end well.
 (John 10:10)